arthurbraga9/Habits/README.md

 # Habits! 🔥🔪

-A social, proof-based habit tracker built with Streamlit.
+A simple, proof-based habit tracker that runs in the console.
 Track **Sleep**, **Workout**, **Studying** and **Anki** sessions, upload proof screenshots, and compete on leaderboards & sub-streaks.

 ---